 This recipe inspiration came from recently making baby back ribs in the oven.

-No, not in the dutch oven, not even in the cast iron, a typical cookie baking sheet. (yes, I do own a few pots, pans, and cooking sheets).
+No, not in the dutch oven, not even in the cast iron skillet; I’m talking about a typical cookie baking sheet. (yes, I do own a few pots, pans, and cooking sheets).

 Someday I’ll try it that way, but for now, those spareribs in the dutch oven leave me with no regrets.